-Value Description analyse the events), active collections (to maintain result information) and a collection of REST services to support remote access to the information.
-This is the default value. client This will result in only the activity collector functionality being installed, using a RESTful client to communicate with a remote Runtime Governance server.
+Value Description server This will result in the full server configuration being installed into the server.
+This is the default value. restc This will result in only the activity collector functionality being installed, using a RESTful client to communicate with a remote Runtime Governance server.